mhdavis/eat-da-burger/README.md

 - Study associations between `GET`, `POST`, `PUT`, `DELETE` methods via frontend AJAX requests and their corresponding *Sequelize* `findAll`, `create`, `update` and `destroy` in backend handling.
 - Gain comfort with `sequelize-cli` npm package in order to initialize `/models` and `/config` folders and improve workflow.
 - Develop MVC structured application
+- Practiced deploying application to *Heroku* and establishing remote JAWS DB